Fraternities and sororities have a lot of specific terminology and acronmyns. This glossery should help you learn to "speak Greek"!

 New Member Educator: The liaison between the new members and the chapter, they are responsible for implementing and monitoring the new member program and preparing the new members for initiation.

-New Member Presentation: Also referred as a probate, is a presentation that celebrates and welcome new members in the Multicultural Greek communit or NPHC Community.
+New Member Presentation: Also referred as a probate, is a presentation that celebrates and welcome new members in the Multicultural Greek community or NPHC community.

 New Member Program: The time period where the new member learns about their new sorority and fraternity before initiation.
-This time frame lasts from Bid day until Initiation.
+This time frame lasts from accepting a bid until Initiation.
 Formerly called pledge period (and still called this in some fraternities).